geekan/MetaGPT/README.md

 ### Installation

-> Ensure that Python 3.9+ is installed on your system.
+> Ensure that Python 3.9 or later, but less than 3.12, is installed on your system.
 You can check this by using: `python --version`.
 > You can use conda like this: `conda create -n metagpt python=3.9 && conda activate metagpt`

 ```bash